NCLEX Partial Credit System: How to Maximize Your Score

 What This Means for Your Study Strategy

-- Focus on Understanding: Don’t just memorize—learn how to think.
+- Focus on Understanding: Do not just memorize.
+Learn how to think.

 - Practice Complex NGN Formats: The more you work with them, the easier they become.

-- Don’t Fear Imperfection: You can miss pieces and still score well overall.
+- Do Not Fear Imperfection: You can miss pieces and still score well overall.

 How I Used This Knowledge to Pass